tech304/tech304.io/conduct/index.md

   <h2>Role of Administrators</h2>

-  <p>Our community is focused on individual remdiation of conflict, as outlined above.
+  <p>Our community is focused on individual remediation of conflict, as outlined above.
 If one on one conflict resolution is not possible our administrators will step in.</p>

   <ul>
     <li>Mitigate or remediate conflict as appropriate.</li>